 This is the last Thursday of 2019 and we are approaching another exciting decade on the blog alongside our friends Brian and his family.

-I want to celebrate with a cat photography showcase from the past year (2019) and a slideshow.
+I want to celebrate with a cat photography showcase from the past year (2019).
 With the focus on taking photographs and teaching beginners, there are some lovely images which I hope you will enjoy.

 I really enjoyed writing my post about the things newbies can learn to make a difference to their pictures, including ‘depth of field’ which makes photographs soft focus behind the cat being photographed.